belmonrj/belmonrj.github.io/index.md

 ### Introduction

 Greetings and welcome to my website!
 My name is Ron and I'm a high energy nuclear physicist.
 You'll find information about me below.
-This website is mostly intended to be professional, but you'll find some personal stuff too.
+This is my personal website and any views expressed herein do not necessarily reflect those of my employer or affiliated institutions.